amnesica/BelugaProject/INSTALL_DOCKER.md

         $ docker exec postgresdb bash -c ". loadBelugaDb.sh" >loadBelugaDb_output.txt
         ```
         </details>

+    Possible errors:

+    The following error might appear after you run the command above:

+    > psql: error: FATAL:  the database system is in recovery mode

+    In this case try the command above again after some time.

     The following error might appear if you don't specify a flightroute.csv file: